HAL-guru/hal.guru-docs/docs/features/yaml-editor.md

 - Quick fixes and snippets to speed up common edits
 - Seamless setup: the recommended extension can auto‑configure the YAML schemas for you

 Prefer a different editor?
-That’s fine—YAML schemas can be installed and mapped manually in most popular editors (e.g., by enabling a YAML language server and pointing it to the appropriate schema files).
+That’s fine —- [YAML schemas](../schemas/index.md) can be installed and mapped manually in most popular editors (e.g., by enabling a YAML language server and pointing it to the appropriate schema files).
 Once configured, you’ll get similar benefits: completion, validation, and hints tailored to your agent configuration.